For green bedroom ideas that will turn your sleep space into a verdant oasis, simply look out the window.

 To keep your greens as crisp as the new day, pair them with white.
 Many of the patterned wallpapers and textiles in this article bring the colors together, but don’t be afraid to color block either.

-Rather than accenting a white room with green, this farmhouse-style room lets green take over the walls and brings white in via striking white beams, furniture, floor and accessories.
+Rather than accenting white bedrooms with green, this farmhouse-style room lets green take over the walls and brings white in via striking white beams, furniture, floor and accessories.

 10. Create a soothing environment with gray

-While matching with white will help keep things light, pairing complementary shades of green and gray for a soothing scheme, perfect for pre-sleep downtime.
+While matching with white will help keep things light, pair complementary shades of green and gray for a soothing scheme, perfect for pre-sleep downtime.

 11. Brighten up traditional style with a purer shade